andrewcdudas/Barcoder/readme.md

 Any combination of elements.
 Text fields, barcodes, shapes, images, add/remove as needed.
 A default set will be provided when barcoder is first loaded.

 More barcode types.
 As of this writing Barcoder only supports Code128B, I plan on at least fully implementing Code128 and UPC A.

+# Currently working on

+Learning Vue.js.
+Up until now I have been working with basic javascript, but to really execute on the vision for Barcoder I need more than I can produce by myself.
+Enter Vue.
+Let's see how this goes.